ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_dsw/01_intro.md

 Most importantly, use the unit(s) and key assignment(s) to demonstrate that the course meets the subject-specific course criteria for a [g course on the A-G guide](http://www.ucop.edu/agguide/a-g-requirements/g-college-prep/index.html)

+* Strengthen general study skills, particularly analytical reading, expository writing, and oral communications;
+* Provide an opportunity to begin work that could lead directly into a major program of study at the University; and
+* Experience, at some depth, new areas of academic disciplines that might form the basis for future major or minor studies at the University.

+Course criteria & guidance

+All elective courses must satisfy the following general criteria to meet the area “g” requirement:

+* Be academically challenging;
+* Involve substantial reading and writing;
+* Include problem-solving and laboratory work, as appropriate;
+* Show serious attention to analytical thinking, as well as factual content;
+* Develop students’ oral and listening skills; and
+* Incorporate learning to develop skills and cultivate interest in the academic enterprise.